UAlbertaALTLab/morphodict/docs/developers-guide.md

   - On Ubuntu, if you get an error running pipenv that says `"Python.h" not found`, install the `python3.9-dev` package

-  - If pipenv fails to install `hfst_optimized_lookup` with the error `ModuleNotFoundError: No module named 'hfst_optimized_lookup._hfst_optimized_lookup'`, a newer pipenv version will fix that.

-    On Ubuntu, try

-        python3 -m pip install -U --user pipenv && ~/.local/bin/pipenv install --dev

 ### Install NodeJS

 Install [NodeJS][] version 10 or greater.